yyutong/tp/docs/UserGuide.md

 #### 3.13 Exchange Currency : `exchange`

-Convert the currency of UniSave from current currency to the input currency, along with the exchange rate.
+Convert the currency of UniSave from current currency to the input currency.

-* Important Note: To support this function, you must download the [ExchangeRatesFromUSD-2020-10-28.txt](ExchangeRatesFromUSD-2020-10-28.txt) along with the Jar file, and put them in the same directory.

 Format: `exchange s/CURRENCY_CODE`